 The medium will be write-locked for the duration of this operation (see lockWrite()).
+If this method fails, the following error codes may be reported:

 - VBOX_E_NOT_SUPPORTED: This is not a differencing medium. - VBOX_E_INVALID_OBJECT_STATE: Medium is not in Created or Inaccessible state.